Axnjr/SEM7/RealTimeBDA.md

 - **Cosine similarity**:
 measures the `cosine` of the angle between two non-zero vectors in an `inner product space`.
 It's a measure used to determine how similar two vectors are, and it ranges from `-1 to 1`, with 1 indicating that the vectors are identical, and -1 indicating they are diametrically opposed.
 <br>
-Essentially, cosine similarity captures the orientation rather than the magnitude.
+Essentially, cosine similarity `captures the orientation rather than the magnitude`.
 It’s heavily used in text analysis to compare document similarity, like in search engines or recommendation systems
 Here's the formula:<br>
 `cosine similarity = cos(θ) = A ⋅ B / ∥A∥ ∥B∥`
 Where: